Bille374/App_KryptoJob_For_Hire/README.md

 create .env to save our sercret phrase then create an instance Account has mnemonic, private and public key create ether balance, send transaction then sign it.
-All this constitute in one py.file called crypto_wallet: basically the crypto Account we will be able to pay a hired profesionals
+All this constitutes in one py.file called crypto_wallet: basically the crypto Account we will be able to pay a hired profesionals

 ## Imports streamlit and Web3 to display Front_end Ethereum Account, Balance
 ![image](https://user-images.githubusercontent.com/69637182/197305264-2ef5755b-4476-4cf4-9882-5d680f103b5b.png)